Health services information for residents whose homes were damaged due to the security situation

 Making a Hotel Room Safer

-If you are internally displaced people who are staying in a hotel, we gathered some recommendations to help you keep the children at the hotel safe. -
+If you are staying in a hotel, we gathered some recommendations to help you keep the children at the hotel safe. -

 Child Safety in Hotels